Benefits vs Risks: Student Loan Consolidation.

 Combines multiple loans into one easy payment May extend repayment term, increasing total interest paid

-May lower your monthly payment Interest rate becomes a weighted average — not reduced
+May lower your monthly payment by extending your term Interest rate is a weighted average of your existing loans — not a true rate reduction

-Access to Income-Driven Repayment plans (for federal loans) Consolidation resets progress toward loan forgiveness
+Can provide access to certain Income-Driven Repayment (IDR) plans and federal protections (for eligible federal loans) Consolidation can reset progress toward forgiveness programs if you’ve already made qualifying payments

-Allows you to switch loan servicers Consolidation is permanent — cannot be undone
+Allows you to switch loan servicers Consolidation is permanent — you can’t undo it once completed

 Feature Federal Consolidation Private Consolidation (Refinancing)